Skip to main content

 String of Hearts trails elegantly but needs careful watering to avoid rot.

-How to fix it: Provide bright indirect light for best color and fastest growth.
+How to grow it: Provide bright indirect light for best color and fastest growth.
 Water when the top inch of soil is dry.
 Repot infrequently; it blooms and grows better when slightly pot-bound.

 4. Heartleaf Philodendron (Philodendron hederaceum)